Albearthebear/bepinex-template/README.md

 ## Progression & World

-*   **Player-Based Progression (`WorldAdvancementProgression`):** Game progression (unlocking recipes, items, etc.) is tied to individual player boss kills, not global server keys.
-Boss summons are managed globally by admin `setkey` commands.
-Many actions like crafting specific tiers, building, and using guardian powers are locked until the required boss is defeated by the player. ([Link](https://thunderstore.io/c/valheim/p/VentureValheim/World_Advancement_Progression/))
+*   **Player-Based Progression & Boss Unlocks (`WorldAdvancementProgression`):** Game progression (unlocking recipes, items, etc.) is tied to individual player boss kills.
+Boss summons are locked initially; Server Admins will manually unlock the ability to summon the next boss globally (using `setkey`) for everyone approximately **one real-world week** after the previous boss unlock.
+Many actions like crafting specific tiers, building, and using guardian powers remain locked until the required boss is defeated by the player. ([Link](https://thunderstore.io/c/valheim/p/VentureValheim/World_Advancement_Progression/))
 *   **Location Reset (`LocationReset`):** Dungeons, camps, and other points of interest will automatically reset and repopulate after a set number of in-game days. ([Link](https://thunderstore.io/c/valheim/p/VentureValheim/Venture_Location_Reset/))
     *   Standard Reset: 30 days
     *   Plains Camps / Mistlands Dungeons: 45 days